 Training

-Some German Spitzes excel in a variety of canine sports, including agility and obedience competitions.
-As long as they’re handled properly, the breed can be trained very easily.
+Some German Spitzes excel in canine sports, including agility and obedience competitions.

 This is general information and should not be relied on for adopting or purchasing advice.